shahbazm788/stylo-dash-pro-docs/docs/theming.md

 ---

 ## **🔧 Step-by-Step Theme Editing**
-Note: All changes will Appling
+Note: All changes will be applied instantly across the application

 ### **Step 1: Changing Primary Colors**